alg810/CardServerProxy/README.txt

 CONFIGURATION NOTES: (checklist for a basic setup)

-- Define ca-profiles, one for each provider/vendor/card-type (yes if two providers happen to use the same ca-system, two separate profiles are still required).
+- Define ca-profiles, one for each provider/vendor/card-type (yes if two providers happen to use the same ca-system, two separate profiles may still be required).
 Ca-profiles can be thought of as virtual cardservers, and will seem to the clients like single cards (with a potentially infinite capacity).
 If you have an enigma1 services file (dreambox) you can fetch that and place it where the proxy can read it and point it out in the profile definition.
 This will get you friendly readable names for each service rather than just service id.
 Multiple profiles can read from the